Mike McNaught Davis

 First, the filthy lucre!
 As mentioned, fund managers and research analysts are handsomely rewarded these days, with their generous pay packets intended to act as a compelling incentive.

 But here too, things have changed.

 Over the last decade, and certainly following the Global Financial Crisis, asset managers have attempted to align the interests of their fund managers with those of the clients by matching remuneration with the long-term performance of the fund.
 While salaries are normally impressive, it is the bonus that can astound.
 Much of this will be deferred and is often invested back into a client fund, providing further incentive for the fund manager to perform well.

-Finally, there is also the thrill at being in the middle of key economic and political goings on, which often have a bearing on the fund.
+Finally, there is also the thrill of being in the middle of key economic and political goings-on, which often have a bearing on the fund.
 Given the inevitable gyration of events (macro and micro), there is never a dull moment.
 Meeting senior businessmen, CEOs and entrepreneurs makes the job exciting.

 So, what don’t fund managers like about the job?
 Firstly, there are the factors that cause the mouth to droop, whatever the industry: administrative functions, long hours, general pressure.